falue/blipsblops/README.md

 If you want to fade out this led, you
 - Set `speed` to `15` (milliseconds)
 - Set the `trigger` of your LED to `67` (1000/15=66.6)
-- Set `fadeOut` to `50`
+- Set `fadeOut` of your LED to `50`

-As the fade out logic needs the `speed` variable to fade out the LEDs, set it to `15`, which is the sweet spot for dimming, and calculate how many loops it takes for the trigger to reach *1000* (it takes ~67 loops @ 15ms to reach 1 second).
+As the fade out logic needs the `speed` variable to fade out the LEDs, set it to `15`, which is the sweet spot for dimming.
+Calculate how many loops it takes for the trigger to reach *1000* (it takes ~67 loops @ 15ms to reach 1 second).

 Note: A "fade in" mode is not implemented.

-### All the options per LED:
+### All the options per LED

 ```C++
 typedef struct ledPersonality {